-One day when Lee was reflecting on the teachings of his master, he became frustrated.
-Lee believed that he was unable to grasp the real essence of what his master had taught him.
-Out of irritation, Lee started punching water.
+One day when Bruce Lee was reflecting on the teachings of his master, he became frustrated.
+Bruce Lee believed that he was unable to grasp the real essence of what his master had taught him.
+Out of irritation, bruce Lee started punching water.
 He saw that the water parted easily and was difficult to grasp.
-Suddenly, a light shined inside Lee’s mind.
+Suddenly, a light shined inside Bruce Lee’s mind.
 While at first look water looks weak, it was almost impossible to cause damage to it.
-Lee realized that martial artists need to be like water — whenever someone is faced with brute force, they must redirect that energy, and not oppose it rigidly.
+Bruce Lee realized that martial artists need to be like water — whenever someone is faced with brute force, they must redirect that energy, and not oppose it rigidly.

 Bruce Lee had a good idea about how a mind occupied with negative thoughts ends up warping the perception of the person.
 “The mind is like a fertile garden — it will grow anything you wish to plant — beautiful flowers or weeds.
 And so it is with successful, healthy thoughts or negative ones that will, like weeds, strangle and crowd the others.
-Do not allow negative thoughts to enter your mind for they are the weeds that strangle confidence,” he once said (Medium).
-Lee was a firm believer in being responsible for one’s actions, and a personification of confidence.
+Do not allow negative thoughts to enter your mind for they are the weeds that strangle confidence,” he once said (Medium). bruce Lee was a firm believer in being responsible for one’s actions, and a personification of confidence.

 Learn from great men

 It has been said that the best way to accumulate knowledge is to study the teachings of great men.
-Lee believed this to the fullest.
+Bruce Lee believed this to the fullest.
 His personal library is said to have contained over 2,500 books.
 There were books on martial arts, philosophy, boxing, wrestling, filmmaking, and so on.
-Driven by a need to understand the philosophy behind martial arts, Lee himself authored several texts that he hoped would inspire his students.
+Driven by a need to understand the philosophy behind martial arts, he himself authored several texts that he hoped would inspire his students.
 His vast knowledge of the various fighting forms allowed him to incorporate the best of everything, eventually leading to the creation of his own fighting style, “Jeet Kune Do.”

 Empty the cup

 Trying to understand something with preconceived notions will never allow a person to accumulate true knowledge.
-Lee instructed people to: “Empty your cup so that it may be filled; become devoid to gain totality.”(Goodreads) He used to recount the story of an encounter between a Western scholar and a Zen master to his students.
+Bruce Lee instructed people to: “Empty your cup so that it may be filled; become devoid to gain totality.”(Goodreads) He used to recount the story of an encounter between a Western scholar and a Zen master to his students.

 While the Zen master was pouring tea, the Western scholar started talking nonstop about his knowledge of Zen Buddhism.
 It was clear that the scholar was driven by the desire to show off his knowledge rather than to learn something from the master.
 When the cup became full, the Zen master continued to pour the tea, and it started overflowing.
 Shocked, the scholar asked the Zen master why he was continuing to pour tea.
 The Zen master replied that the scholar was like the cup and that until he was willing to let go of his own ideas, the master will not be able to teach him anything.